ros2/ros2_documentation/source/Tutorials/Intermediate/RViz/Markers-Sending-Basic-Shapes-CPP/Markers-Sending-Basic-Shapes-CPP.rst

    #include "rclcpp/rclcpp.hpp"
    #include "visualization_msgs/msg/marker.hpp"

 The next part should look familiar.
-We initialize the node with the name "basic_shapes" and create a publsiher from this node.
+We initialize the node with the name ``basic_shapes`` and create a publsiher from this node.
 This publisher is initialized with the ``Marker`` message type and topic name ``visualization_marker``.

 .. code-block:: C++